learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 modern frameworks like React.
 You'll soon see that frontends alone can actually be quite interesting and useful, even without a backend.

-For simpler websites &mdash; personal sites, projects, etc... &mdash; GitHub pages is a great, free option for publishing content online.
+For simpler websites — personal sites, projects, etc... — GitHub pages is a great, free option for publishing content online.